tgrandje/french-cities/README.md

 an API key is **not necessary anymore**.

-Note that as `pynsee` is far more than just retrieving information on cities: it may alert you that you are missing a SIRENE API key.
+Note that as `pynsee` is far more than just retrieving information on cities: by default, it will alert you on missing SIRENE API keys.
-This is perfectly normal and has **no impact** on `french-cities` whatsoever.
+`french-cities` *should* silence those alerts (as they are not relevant to the present usecases).
+If those alerts popup, please get in touch.

 ## Working behind a corporate proxy